Guide to Visiting NASA Space Center Houston

 With a Tour

 You can also consider taking an organized tour from the city center to Space Center Houston.
-You can choose from:
+You can choose:

 - City Sightseeing Tour & Space Center Houston Entry.
-If you would like to see the most exciting places in downtown Houston with a local guide and visit the NASA Center, this is a great option.
+This is a great option if you would like to see the most exciting places in downtown Houston with a local guide and visit the NASA Center.
 You will visit the main sites in Houston, including Minute Maid Park, Houston Museum District, and Buffalo Bayou, with a guide.
 This tour does not include a guided tour of Space Center Houston.
 You will explore the center by yourself.
 The price consists of Entrance fees to Space Center Houston (with NASA Johnson Space Center and the NASA Tram Tour), transportation, and a guided tour of Houston.

 How much does a visit to NASA Space Center Houston cost?